CWD in Tennessee

 Nonresident hunters - Be aware of potential restrictions on taking your TN deer and elk carcasses back to your home state.
 Check your home state regulations and regulations of those states you travel through to return home.

-The 2021-2022 deer hunting season will mark the third full deer hunting season since the discovery of chronic wasting disease (CWD) in southwest Tennessee.
-We may never know how or when CWD was introduced into Tennessee, however, it is clear that CWD is endemic in Fayette and Hardeman counties.
+The 2022-2023 deer hunting season will mark the fourth full deer hunting season since the discovery of chronic wasting disease (CWD) in southwest Tennessee.
+We may never know how or when CWD was introduced into Tennessee, however, it is clear that CWD is established in Fayette and Hardeman counties.
 Furthermore, the disease will always be present there at some level.
 TWRA remains committed to preventing the spread of CWD throughout Tennessee and striving to decrease the prevalence of the disease where it is known to exist.

 The Disease At A Glance